JHU-EN-601-644-S25/therma_track/README.md

 5. npm install react-native-chart-kit (for patient temperature data visualization)
 6. npm install react-native-svg (dependencies for char kit)
 7. cp [dir for React/android_app/*] .
 8. **IMPORTANT** Before starting, use "ipconfig" command to check the laptop networks's currently assigned ip address and change the API_BASE_URL in config_constants.ts.
-Otherwise the Expo Go app would not be able to fetch the data!!
+Otherwise the app would not be able to fetch the data!!
 9. open Android Studio and run VM device (Recommend Android version 15)
 10. npm run android

-flask backend:
+Flask backend (Local version of app, used for functionality test):

 1. cd flask-server
 2. python init_db.py --> initialize the database with default values
 3. python app.py --> start the server

-flask cloud backend:
+Flask cloud backend (Mainly used):

 1. cd flask-cloud-server
 2. Create .env file in the flask-cloud-server/